SELF SERVICE IN THE RETAIL AND DINING ENVIRONMENTS

 The Waitrose self-checkouts are for card payment only.
 To pay in cash you need to go through the basket tills.

 Most of the self-checkouts make use of a bagging area.
 Unless you instruct the till that you do not wish to bag an item, it will expect the weight in the bagging area to rise accordingly and not fall until the goods are paid for.
-It is a good idea to make sure that anyone shopping with you knows this, to prevent bagging error delays.
+It is a good idea to make sure that anyone shopping with you knows this, to prevent bagging error delays – also beware of checkout staff blocking things up by taking bottles of spirits off the scale to remove the locks.
 The latest Waitrose combination self service tills do not use a bagging area.

-I have used these tills in all the stores I mentioned and also Carrefour.
+I have used these tills in all the stores I mentioned and also B&Q, Ikea, M&S and Carrefour.
 They are good, if you take care to use them properly.
 The wait to use them is often quite low.
 One odd point – the wording of the question relating to the single-use bag tax is often confusing – asking how many bags, or how many new bags, you have used.
 A “bag for life” purchased does not count, nor does any bag you brought into the store with you.
 It applies solely to new regular bags being used for the first time.
+Morrisons avoid the question now by simply not supplying regular bags.
+Many others now have improved questions.

 I rate the self-checkouts excellent in most stores.
-The exceptions: Morrisons (clumsy bag tax question), rated good, Co-op (poor layout), rated good, and Waitrose (clumsy bag tax question and no cash payment), rated fair.
+The exceptions: Co-op (poor layout), rated good, Asda (slow), rated fair, and both Wilko and Waitrose (no cash payment), rated good.
 Even Ikea and B&Q are excellent.

 This applies to stores like, for example, Argos.
 In such a store you choose your goods from a screen, often a tablet fixed to a desk, pay and then collect.
 It is often also possible to order on your own device, before you go to the store.